ualberta-smr/generating-annotation-usage-rules/README.md

 ### Mining

-We explain the mining step in detail in the mining section, but now we will quickly demonstrate how it works.
 To be able to mine candidate annotation usage rules (a.k.a. _candidate rules_), we need two inputs:

 1. a set of Java projects that we will use for mining
 2. a set of JAR files for resolving the types that we are interested in

-You can provide your own set of projects as well, but for the purpose of this demo, we will clone some predefined MicroProfile projects.
+You can provide your own set of Java projects for mining (input 1) as well, but for the purpose of this demo, we will clone some predefined MicroProfile projects.
 To do this, please issue the following command:

 ```shell
 pipeline> clone-projects --file /pipeline/examples/example_projects.txt
 ```